Reich Debt Administration

-The Reich Debt Administration (Reichsschuldenverwaltung) was the entity responsible for managing German state debt from 1900-1946.
+The Reich Debt Administration (Reichsschuldenverwaltung) was the entity responsible for managing German state debt from 1900 until 1946.

 Prussian origins

 The organisation was founded in 1820 as the Prussian government debt administration with Christian von Rother as its first president.
 After the granting of the Constitution of Prussia (1850), public debt management was reorganized.
 Although the main administration remained a separate authority from the general financial administration, it was subordinate to the Prussian Ministry of Finance.
 With the founding of the North German Confederation in 1867 and the German Empire in 1871, the authority extended its remit over the newly unified territories. also took over debt management for the respective federal territory.
 It also undertook the conversion of bonds issued in legacy currencies into the new mark currency.